Submultiplicative norms and filtrations on section rings: Study of the set of submultiplicative norms

-We follow below the notations set up after (\ref{eq_res_y_mor}).
-A semiclassical version of holomorphic extension theorem for continuous metrics goes as follows. \begin{thm} For any continuous psh metric $h^L$ on an ample line bundle $L$ over a compact complex manifold $X$, under surjection (\ref{eq_res_y_mor}), the following equivalence of norms on $R(Y, L)$ holds $ [{\rm{Ban}}^{\infty}_{X}(h^L)] \sim {\rm{Ban}}^{\infty}_{Y}(h^L) $. \end{thm} \begin{proof} This result was proved by Bost \cite[Theorem A.1]{BostDwork} with stronger assumption of strict positivity on the curvature of $(L, h^L)$, refining previous result of Zhang \cite{ZhangPosLinBun}.
+is surjective.
+Hence, a norm on $H^0(X, L^{\otimes k})$ induces a norm on $H^0(Y, L|_Y^{\otimes k})$.
+In this language, Ohsawa-Takegoshi extension theorem basically compares the two norms on $H^0(Y, L|_Y^{\otimes k})$: one induced from the metric on $Y$, another one is the quotient norm induced from the metric on $X$.
+Let us now recall a semiclassical version of holomorphic extension theorem for continuous metrics. \begin{thm} For any continuous psh metric $h^L$ on an ample line bundle $L$ over a compact complex manifold $X$, under surjection (\ref{eq_res_y_mor}), the following equivalence of norms on $R(Y, L)$ holds $ [{\rm{Ban}}^{\infty}_{X}(h^L)] \sim {\rm{Ban}}^{\infty}_{Y}(h^L) $. \end{thm} \begin{proof} This result was proved by Bost \cite[Theorem A.1]{BostDwork} with stronger assumption of strict positivity on the curvature of $(L, h^L)$, refining previous result of Zhang \cite{ZhangPosLinBun}.
 See also Randriambololona \cite{RandriamCrelle} for a statement which requires laxer assumptions on the manifolds $X$ and $Y$.
-The proof of exactly this version of the theorem can be found in \cite[Corollary 2.12]{FinSecRing}. \end{proof} We will now show that for non-continuous metrics $h^L$, things become far more complicated.
+The proof of exactly this version of the theorem can be found in \cite[Corollary 2.12]{FinSecRing}. \end{proof} We will now show that for non-continuous metrics $h^L$, things become far more complicated, and the analogue of Theorem \ref{thm_ot_semi} only holds generically.
 Recall that a subset $E \subset X$ is called \textit{pluripolar} if it is a subset of a \textit{complete pluripolar} set, where the latter is defined as $\{ x \in X : u(x) = - \infty \}$ for a certain $u \in {\rm{PSH}}(X, \omega)$ and a Kähler form $\omega$.
 These definitions do not depend on the choice of the form $\omega$, cf. \cite[Proposition 2.3]{GuedZeriGeomAnal}.

+The main result of this section goes as follows. \begin{thm} A bounded psh metric $h^L$ on $L$ is regularizable from above if and only if for any $p \in [1, +\infty[$, under (\ref{eq_res_y_mor}), for generic submanifolds $Y$ of $X$, we have

+Generic here means that it holds for $Y$ not contained in a certain pluripolar subset of $X$. \end{thm}

-Recall that Bedford-Taylor in \cite[Theorem 7.1]{BedfordTaylor} proved in local setting that for a uniformly bounded sequence $\phi_i$, $i \in \nat$ of psh functions, we have $\sup \phi_i = (\sup \phi_i)^*$ away from a pluripolar subset.
-Since on a Kähler manifold $X$, any locally pluripolar subset is pluripolar, by a theorem of Josefson, cf. \cite[Theorem 7.2]{GuedZeriGeomAnal}, the same conclusion holds for functions from ${\rm{PSH}}(X, \omega)$.
+In order to prove Theorem \ref{thm_ot_gen}, recall that Bedford-Taylor in \cite[Theorem 7.1]{BedfordTaylor} proved in local setting that for a uniformly bounded sequence $\phi_i$, $i \in \nat$ of psh functions, we have $\sup \phi_i = (\sup \phi_i)^*$ away from a pluripolar subset.
+Since on a Kähler manifold $X$, any locally pluripolar subset is pluripolar by a theorem of Josefson, cf. \cite[Theorem 7.2]{GuedZeriGeomAnal}, the same conclusion holds for functions from ${\rm{PSH}}(X, \omega)$.

 Now, from Theorem \ref{thm_bouck_erikss}, we see that to study sup-norms, it is enough to consider regularizable from above psh metrics $h^L$.
 For such $h^L$, we define the \textit{contact subset} $E(h^L) \subset X$ as follows